soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/reduce-spam-email.md

 - **Turn on the report message add-in for users** We strongly recommend that you [enable the report message add-in for you users](enable-the-report-message-add-in.md).
 As an administrator, you may also be able to view the feedback your users are sending and use any patterns to adjust any settings that may be causing problems.
 - **Enable [DKIM](use-dkim-to-validate-outbound-email.md)** to sign all your outbound messages to increase the security in your domain and tenant.
  > [!TIP]
-> After you enable DKIM you must enable [DMARC](use-dkim-to-validate-outbound-email.md) since this record will validate if DKIM and SPF are working correctly and generally spoofing emails doesn't have the signature since O365 manages your private and public symmetric key.
+> After you enable DKIM you must enable [DMARC](use-dkim-to-validate-outbound-email.md) since this record will validate if DKIM and SPF are working correctly and, generally, spoofing emails don't have the signature, since O365 manages your private and public symmetric key.

 ### For users